frost52/terraform_az_cisco_ftdv/README.md

 * accept ssh connection from azure-lb-utility-ip (168.63.129.16) on inside interface ( for iLB probe check )

 ## To accept Cisco FTDv legal terms use following Azure CLI commands
-set subscription ID if your accout has several subscriptions
+set a subscription ID if your accout has several subscriptions
  + az account set --subscription \<subscription_id\>

-then accept license agreement
+and accept the license agreement
  + az vm image terms accept --urn \<publisher\>:\<offer\>:\<sku\>:\<version\>

 ## Example: